 Do you need medication after a hair transplant?

 After your hair transplant, the surgeon can prescribe pain medication and antibiotics to relieve discomfort during recovery and prevent infections.
-Medication to support hair growth and combat future hair loss may also be recommended depending on your requirements.
+Medication to support hair growth and combat future hair loss may also be recommended, depending on your specific needs.

 If you are in any doubt about which medications or vitamins to take following an FUT or FUE hair transplant, contact our team at The Treatment Rooms London on 020 8706 0076 or use our contact form.